sufrin/ThreadCSO/README.md

 The advent of virtual threads removes the need for using the rather inefficient asynchronous networking proovided by `java.nio`.
-We have therefore developed an alternative, and more systematic collection of low-level networking components.
+We have therefore developed an alternative, more coherent, collection of low-level networking components.
 These appear here as `ox.net`, and supersed the overcomplicated (and unrefined) `eieio` that emerged when asynchronous, event-driven, external I/O seemed to be